webmandesign/a11y-menu/readme.md

 ## Which file to use?

 In your projects, load the `a11y-menu.dist.min.js` file.
-It is a distribution ready compilled  and minified version of development `a11y-menu.js` file.
+It is a distribution ready compiled and minified version of the development `a11y-menu.js` file.

 ## Documentation